hapax/hapax.github.io/assets/simple-physics.md

 In the first example involving pumpkins, I sneakily chose quantities so that the missing numerical factor was $1$, but in the second, we were off by
 $6\pi \approx 20$.
-Nature is bountiful, and the missing numerical factor is more often closer to $1$ than to $20$!
+Nature is bountiful, and the missing number is more often closer to
+$1$!

 A more serious problem is posed by an overabundance of parameters.
 For instance, if we included the mass of the sphere in the calculation